-Cherries, blueberries and more!
+Cherries, blueberries and more.
 Sweet strawberries are ripe and ready for picking but they won’t be around for much longer.
-Cherries, blueberries and more follow closely behind, with some cherries available this coming weekend!
+Cherries, blueberries and more follow closely behind.
 Don’t wait to plan your visit!
 The season for u-pick cherries only lasts a few weeks, though we can enjoy blueberries, raspberries, blackberries and more throughout summer months.
-Nothing’s better than a freshly picked cherry or berry – especially one you harvested it yourself!
+Nothing’s better than a freshly picked cherry or berry – especially one you harvested it yourself.
 Plan your farm-fresh road trip and visit one of the many family-owned farms offering u-pick experiences for your family all around the Yakima Valley.
-Check out our farm-fresh road trip itineraries for more inspiration!
+Check out our farm-fresh road trip itineraries for more inspiration.

 U-pick cherries last for just a few weeks and takes kicks off Friday, June 24 at Washington Fruit Place.
 Visit from 10 am to 3 pm June 24 to 26 and July 1 through 4.
 Rainier and Bing cherries will be available but both may not be available on any given day.
 It all depends on Mother Nature!
 There’s no entrance fee but expect a $5 parking fee.
 Picked cherries, washed, sorted and packed, will be available for sale as well.
 Be sure to check out the Big Red Barn for unique gift items, handcrafted goods, local products and Winegars ice cream!
 It’s your stop for delicious gift-giving and for seasonal fruit throughout summer and fall.